clearSnow/android-orm-benchmark-1/README.md

 ## Results

 Building and running the ORM-Benchmark project produces output similar to that below.

 - The times are in milliseconds.
 - The results are shown on the device and are also logged to Logcat.

-The results below combine the in-memory database results with the on disk database results side by side. **But this comparison may be invalid because of SQLite pages cache**.
+The results below combine the in-memory database results with the on disk database results side by side.
 They are from a Nexus 6 Android 7.1.1.

 - CREATE_TABLE
 ![create_table](results/create_table.png)